With it being half term last week, we decided to get out and about as much as we could.

 We barely saw the kids as they were off playing with their friends and we felt it was safe enough for them to do that.

-Because it's so expensive, we won't be going back for quite some time though.
+Because it’s quite expensive, we won’t be going back for quite some time though.

 I was disappointed that things like a complimentary cup of animal feed per visitor or one free go on the crazy golf weren’t included.

 For the entry price that would be a small but welcome gesture.

 To get the best value from the entry price you really need to be getting there at opening time and staying all day.